viaNNation/Data_Analysis/README.md

 Some examples of areas that can benefit are: planning, marketing, sales team, CX, CS, and so on.
 The analysis can also assist in the scope of meetings with management and in the creation of dashboards for tracking key indicators

+## Instructions

+To use the code, you will need to open the notebook in an IDE like Spyder or VS Code.
+If you prefer, you can also open it directly in Google Colab.

+The CSV file will be read directly from the file available on my GitHub, so there will be no need to download the file to your hard drive for reading

+I hope you enjoy the work!